ggonnella/gfapy/manual/rgfa.md

 instances which are not connected.

-In some cases, methods are provided to modify the content of connected fields (see the References chapter).
+In some cases, methods are provided to modify the content of reference fields of connected line (see the References chapter).

 ### Removing lines